ryanmchoi/manifestmatchmaking/README.md

 # Manifest Matchmaking
-Manifest Matchmaking for GT Junior Design (JIE Team 0348)
+Manifest Matchmaking for GT Junior Design (JIE Team 0348) Ryan Choi
+Shiv Patel
+Zhi Wei Chen
+Krishna Sardana

 ## Release Notes version Manifest Matchmaking 5.0

 ### NEW FEATURES:

-	Added ability for rangers to receive notifications when their mission details are changed.
+*Added ability for rangers to receive notifications when their mission details are changed.

-	Back buttons on various screens.
+*Back buttons on various screens.

-	Password is now hidden when entered into the login page.
+*Password is now hidden when entered into the login page.

 ### BUG FIXES:
 Create manifest now properly links to an aircraft.

 ### KNOWN BUGS:
 None